-The Decision Maker will issue a written determination, typically within 20 days following the Hearing.
+The Decision Maker will issue a written determination, typically within 14 days following the Hearing.
 Based on a Preponderance of the Evidence, the Decision Maker will decide whether the Respondent is responsible for engaging in the alleged conduct, whether the conduct is a violation of the Policies, and if so, what disciplinary action and sanctions may be appropriate.
 For cases where a faculty member is a Respondent, the Hearing Panel will deliberate and, at the conclusion of those deliberations, the Hearing Panel will issue a written determination, drafted by the Hearing Officer, in collaboration with the other members of the Hearing Panel.
-For all other cases, the Hearing Officer will deliberate and issue a written determination.
-These determinations will typically be issued within 20 days following the hearing.
+For all non-faculty Respondent cases, a single Hearing Officer will deliberate and issue a written determination.
 The written determination will include:

-- Identification of the allegations potentially constituting Sexual Misconduct under the Policies; - A description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notifications to the Parties, interviews with Parties and witnesses, site visits, methods used to gather evidence, and Hearings held; - Findings of fact supporting the determination; - Conclusions regarding the application of the Policies to the facts; - A statement of, and rationale for, the result as to each allegation, including: - o A determination regarding responsibility; - O Any disciplinary action and sanctions imposed on the Respondent; and - o Whether remedies designed to restore or preserve equal access to Vanderbilt's education program or activity will be provided to the Complainant; and - Processes and permissible bases for the Parties to appeal the determination.
+- Identification of the allegations potentially constituting Sexual Misconduct under the Policies; - A description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notifications to the Parties, interviews with Parties and witnesses, site visits, methods used to gather evidence, and Hearings held; - Findings of fact supporting the determination; - Conclusions regarding the application of the Policies to the facts; - A statement of, and rationale for, the result as to each allegation, including: - A determination regarding responsibility; - Any disciplinary action and sanctions imposed on the Respondent; and

+- Whether remedies designed to restore or preserve equal access to Vanderbilt's education program or activity will be provided to the Complainant; and - Processes and permissible bases for the Parties to appeal the determination.